-- 7.1 In order to expedite specific categories of business or decisions on individual cases which an Assessment Board agrees need to be dealt with outside the scheduled meetings, an Assessment Board may delegate any of its functions either to the Assessment Board Chair, on an exceptional basis only, or to an ad hoc Assessment Board sub-committee. - 7.2 In order to deal with issues as outlined in 3.3 above an Assessment Board sub-committee shall be constituted to determine results for students.
-An Assessment Board sub-committee shall be constituted as follows: - Chair Head of School, School Quality Lead (or their nominee) - Programme Leader The Programme Leader from the relevant programme. - Secretary Identified by the Academic Support Service. - 7.3 In order to expedite the decisions outlined in 4.4 above, an Assessment Board Chair may ratify the decision of an RPL Panel on behalf of the Assessment Board.
-The decisions taken by the Chair in respect of RPL will always be reported to the full Assessment Board. - 7.4 In all cases, decisions taken under 7.1 and 7.2 should be ratified by the relevant External Examiner(s).
+- 7.1 In order to expedite specific categories of business or decisions on individual cases which an Assessment Board agrees need to be dealt with outside the scheduled meetings, an Assessment Board may delegate any of its functions either to the Assessment Board Chair, on an exceptional basis only, or to the Assessment Board sub-committee. - 7.2 In order to deal with issues as outlined in 3.3 and 3.4 above an Assessment Board sub-committee shall be constituted to determine results for students.
+An Assessment Board sub-committee shall be constituted as follows:

+Chair - Head of School (or their nominee)

+Programme Leader - The Programme Leader from the relevant programme.

+Secretary - Identified by the Academic Office.

+7.3 In order to expedite the decisions outlined in 4.4 above, an Assessment Board Chair may ratify the decision of an RPL Panel on behalf of the Assessment Board.
+The decisions taken by the Chair in respect of RPL will always be reported to the full Assessment Board.

+7.4 In all cases, decisions taken under 7.1 and 7.2 should be ratified by the relevant External Examiner(s) in writing.
 Further, these decisions and approvals should be reported at the next full meeting of the Assessment Board.